launchdarkly/LaunchDarkly-Docs/README.md

 This will create an algolia index called `Pages_staging`.

-## 👥 Public content
+## 👥 Markdown content

-The `src/content` folder is meant to be publicly mirrored.
-This is so anyone can submit a PR to update our docs.
+The `src/content/topics` folder contains all the docs markdown.
+If you would like to contribute to the docs, this will be the place to start.

 ## 🔥 Issues
 If you encounter what looks like a gatsby cache issue, you can clean the gatsby cache first: